tarquin-the-brave/blog/content/posts/re-learning-haskell.md

 this fold to an empty list.
 Using `foldl`, each time I applied a rule to the string, I had to provide an initial character that wouldn't cause the rule to fail in any case.
-While I "got away with it" for this problem, I should find an alternative pattern to use here to avoid a reasonable crass source of error.
+While I "got away with it" for this problem, I should find an alternative pattern to use here to avoid a reasonably crass source of error.

 Funnily enough, I had this exact same problem when doing some work in Rust in the week, and found [`fold1`][fold1-rs] from the [itertools